 Despite the successful extraction of the relative text from the images, the efficiency of the proposed model can be improved by adding an external function.
 The main idea is to propose a feedback-based RL framework to validate the process after extracting the refined text.
-To achieve this goal, RAG \cite{bag2024rag} employed as an external knowledge augmentation mechanism to evaluate the model performance based on the generated feedback.
-Integration RAG into the RL agent enables the proposed model to not only provide context-rich feedback but also improve the prompt management process, thereby improving the accuracy of the text refinement.
+To achieve this goal, RAG \cite{bag2024rag} is employed as an external knowledge augmentation mechanism to evaluate the model performance based on the generated feedback.
+Integrating RAG into the RL agent enables the proposed model to not only provide effective feedback but also it improves the prompt management process, thereby improving the accuracy of the text refinement.

-RAG offers advantages over PPO by dynamically retrieving the most relevant prompts, ensuring contextual accuracy without the need for retraining.
+RAG offers advantages over PPO by dynamically retrieving the most relevant prompts which ensures contextual accuracy without the need for retraining.
 In contrast, PPO relies solely on RL and may struggle with new or evolving data.
-Moreover, RAG is inherently more scalable and can efficiently operate over large knowledge bases.
+Moreover, RAG is more scalable and can efficiently operate over large knowledge bases.

 To improve the accuracy of the generated text, the RAG model analyzes both the generated output and target prompts to identify the most relevant matches.
 This process occurs in parallel with the operation of the RL model.
 Once the RL agent selects the most relevant prompts, the RAG output is used to evaluate and validate the results.
-This stage is designed to correct potential errors or deficiencies in the RL model’s output, thereby supporting improved convergence and overall performance.
+This stage is designed to correct potential errors or deficiencies in the RL model’s output and therefore supports improved convergence and overall performance.

-The feedback-based process creates a loop where the model iteratively improves its text generation by learning from these evaluations, enabling it to produce highly relevant and precise descriptions.
+The feedback-based process creates a loop in which the model iteratively improves its description generation by learning from these evaluations which enables it to produce highly relevant and precise descriptions.
 The feedback mechanism operates based on the following equation:

-where $F(s,a)$ represents an external feedback function, and $\lambda$ is a weighting coefficient that determines the influence of the feedback on the learning process.
+where $F(s,a)$ represents an external feedback function and $\lambda$ is a weighting coefficient that determines the influence of the feedback on the learning process.